At A Glance:

 Just like the millions of women who are dedicated to the sport of auto racing, Skirts and Scuffs is comprised of fans from all walks of life.
 Some have been fans for decades while others have found the sport only recently.
 Whether new or seasoned, young or old, one thing unites our team, a passion for racing that is unparalleled.

 Skirts and Scuffs includes over a dozen contributors and two staff photographers who reside across the United States.Contributors include a newspaper copy editor, a retail sales associate, college students, Public Relations specialists, and published authors.

 How We Operate:

 Skirts and Scuffs is staffed by a team of women who volunteer their time and services in an effort to further a common goal.
 Because of this the members of the team are not monetarily compensated for their writing and are required to pay for any race travel out of their own pockets.

 On an average weekend it can cost writers traveling on media credentials between $300 - $500 for three days at the track including hotel accommodations and fuel.
 For this reason Skirts and Scuffs depends heavily on advertising revenue and private donations to ease the financial burden incurred during a live coverage weekend.

-We'd like to thank those who made donations during the 2012 racing season.
+We'd like to thank those who made donations in the past.
 We raised $1035 in our initial campaign through GoFundMe.

 Please contact firstname.lastname@example.org should you have any questions.